 - Failing to pay overtime for hours worked above 40 hours per week (and/or as required by state law);

-- Classifying employees as “managers” despite the fact that these employees have little in the way of managerial duties or discretion, in order to avoid paying these employees overtime, which would otherwise be required for hours worked above 40 hours in a week.
+- Classifying employees as “managers” who are exempt from minimum wage and overtime laws, despite the fact that these employees have little in the way of managerial duties or discretion; or

 Trief & Olk’s recent employment cases include:

 - Trief & Olk currently represents Security Advisors in a collective action against Defenders, Inc., wherein Security Advisors allege violations of the Fair Labor Standards Act (FLSA).
-Specifically, Security Advisors in the lawsuit maintain that in calculating overtime, Defenders failed to compensate them properly for time spent attending mandatory meetings and traveling between job sites.
-The case has been conditionally certified in United States District Court for the District of Delaware – eligible Security Advisors can review the court-authorized notice at http://www.
+Specifically, Security Advisors in the lawsuit maintain that in calculating overtime, Defenders failed to compensate them properly for time spent on various tasks.
+The case has been conditionally certified in United States District Court for the District of Delaware, with close to 600 Security Advisors choosing to join the litigation.
+The parties are conducting discovery at this time.

 - Trief & Olk represented plaintiffs in a class action brought against Dispensing Dynamics International and staffing agencies whose employees worked at Dispensing Dynamics International’s California facility, including Staffing Network Holdings, LLC, Cornerstone Staffing Solutions, Inc., Dream Team Services, Inc., Aerotek Inc., Manufacturing Pros, LLC, and Priority Business Services, alleging violations of California’s state laws regarding mandatory meal and rest breaks.
 This matter, captioned Janet Williams v.
 Dispensing Dynamics International and Staffing Network LLC, Case No. BC 580335, was brought in 2015 in Los Angeles Superior Court in the State of California, and settled for $4 million, with payments benefiting approximately 3,400 class members.